 Founded in 2004, Cape Henry Associates (CHA) is a Service-Disabled Veteran-Owned Small Business (SDVOSB) specializing in Manpower Analysis, Personnel Analysis, and Training (MPT) services.

 Configuration-Based Requirements Analysis, or CoBRA, is the Cape Henry Associates (CHA) approach to Training Gap Analysis (TGA).
-CHA’s CoBRA team leverages our Small Business Innovation Research (SBIR) technology, Lighthouse, and Navy configuration data to organize, structure, validate, standardize, and compare manpower and training information from disparate sources.
+CHA’s CoBRA team leverages our Small Business Innovation Research (SBIR) technology, Lighthouse, and Navy configuration data to organize, structure, validate, standardize, and compare manpower and training information from

 Systems Analysis and Training Requirements (SATR) is the establishing pillar of our business.
 Since our founding, our experts have worked on more than 200 significant system-level Manpower, Personnel, and Training (MPT) development efforts.